matplotlib/matplotlib/doc/devel/add_new_projection.rst

   where MyProjection is an object which implements a ``_as_mpl_axes`` method.

-A full-fledged and heavily annotated example is in :doc:`/gallery/misc/custom_projection`.
-The polar plot functionality in :mod:`matplotlib.projections.polar` may also be of interest.
+The implementations of :mod:`matplotlib.projection.polar` and :mod:`matplotlib.projections.geo` may be of interest.

 API documentation
 =================